-For student

-Master Thesis title:

-Approved on dd month yyyy 11 by Dean's decre ee No 12

-The Final work has to b e completed by dd mor nth, yyyy 13

-THE OBJECTIVES:

-Consultants of the Mast ter Thesis:

-(Title, Nan ne, Surname)

-Academic Supervisor (Signature) Title, Name, Surname)
+For student (Name, Surname) Master Thesis title: .....
+Approved on dd month yyyy by Dean's decree No. .....
+The Final work has to be completed by dd month, yyyy THE OBJECTIVES: .....
+Consultants of the Master Thesis: \\\\\ (Title, Name, Surname) Academic Supervisor (Signature) (Title, Name, Surname)

-Objectives accepted as a guidance for my Mas ter Thesis
+Objectives accepted as a guidance for my Master Thesis

-(Student's signatu re)

-(Student's Name, Sur

-(Student's Name, Surname)
+(Student's signature) (Student's Name, Surname) (Date)

-(Date)

-Riga Technical University Faculty of Power and Electrical Engineering Institute of Energy Systems and Environment
+Riga Technical University Faculty of Electrical and Environmental Engineering Institute of Energy Systems and Environment